 This instruction has been updated specifically to instruct jurors against accessing electronic sources of information and communicating electronically about the case, as well as to inform jurors of the potential consequences if a juror violates this instruction.
 An abbreviated instruction should be repeated before the first recess, and as needed before other recesses.

 The practice in federal court of repeatedly instructing jurors not to discuss the case until deliberations is widespread.
 See, e.g., United States v.
 Pino-Noriega, 189 F.3d 1089, 1096 (9th Cir.
-1999).
+1999) (“most judges continually admonish their juries during trials not to discuss the evidence or begin deliberating until told to do so”).

 State court practice in some jurisdictions does allow discussion of the case by jurors prior to the beginning of deliberations.
 The Ninth Circuit has not addressed this practice.